KrailOrg/krail/docs/tutorial07.md

 #Summary

 We have:
-- Shown how to control access to pages
+- Shown how to control access to pages<br>
-- Shown how access control is applied to Options
+- Shown how access control is applied to Options<br>
+- Shown how to control access using code<br>
-- Shown how to control access using code, or annotations
+- Shown how to control access using annotations<br>
-- Built a very simple credential store with user accounts
+- Built a very simple credential store with user accounts<br>
-- Demonstrated some uses of Shiro's Wildcard permissions
+- Demonstrated some uses of Shiro's Wildcard permissions<br>

 #Download from Github
 To get to this point straight from Github, [clone](https://github.com/davidsowerby/krail-tutorial) using branch **step07**